futzu/gums/README.md

 ---
-> "I 've been googling for some time now, and still have yet to find a working example of Python multicast listening....."
+` " I've been googling for some time now, and still have yet to find a working example of Python multicast..."`
-> said most of the World's Citizens.

-> Until gumd.
-## Boom goes the Multicast Dynamite Folk.
+ > Is what your mom and your sister used to say, before gumd.

 ---